beetlejays/beetlejays/README.md

-# Hi there I am Jay 🤓
+# Hi there I´m Jay 🤓

 and I am a Web Developer 💻 - a design mediadesign senior and movie nerd.